PythonistaGuild/Swish/docs/websocket/payloads.md

 }
 ```

-- `guild_id`: The id of the guild player you want to set the position in the current track for.
+- `guild_id`: The id of the player you want to the set the position for.
 - `position`: The position (in milliseconds) to set the current track to.

 ## set_filter